diverso-lab/fm_montecarlo/README.md

         Two real-world feature models are analyzed: the jHipster and the Python framework for AAFMs.

-        To analyze the feature model of the Python framework for AAFMs execute: `python main_localizing_defective_configs.py` or, incase of using Docker `docker run -i diversolab/fm_montecarlo python main_localizing_defective_configs.py`
+        To analyze the feature model of the Python framework for AAFMs execute: `python main_localizing_defective_configs.py` or, in case of using Docker `docker run -i diversolab/fm_montecarlo python main_localizing_defective_configs.py`

         To analyze the jHipster feature model execute: `python main_jhipster_localizing_defective_configs.py` or in case of using Docker, `docker run -i diversolab/fm_montecarlo python main_jhipster_localizing_defective_configs.py`